DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-19-signing-in-to-the-service.md

 They will not have to choose an organisation if they use a different email address for each organisation.

+### In-service error states

+If a user has a DfE Sign-in account, they can sign in to the service.
+However, if we do not recognise their account – for example, their email is not associated with an account in the service – we show a message:

+> Ask for an account to manage school placements

+If a user has a DfE Sign-in account and we recognise them in the service but they are not linked to an organisation, we show a message:

+> Tell us which organisation you’re part of
+>
+> You’ve successfully signed in to your DfE account, but your email address is not currently linked to an organisation.
+This can happen if:
+>
+> - the email address you used is different to the one we sent the invitation email to
+> - you haven't yet been invited by someone in your organisation
+> - another user in your organisation has removed your account
+>
+> To access your organisation’s placements, ensure you’ve signed in with the correct email address.
+If it looks right, you’ll need to email us instead to tell us which organisation you need access to.

+In both instances, we encourage users to email BAT support.

 ## Further considerations

 We considered some changes that we did not implement.
 These included: